marelab/rfid-door/README.md

 * n quantity of Mifare Classic 1KB (recommended due to available code base) PICCs (RFID Tags) equivalent to User Number

 ## **Building**
-The ACT4088 Step Down is a quite tiny part and its quite inpossibel to indetify Pin1 without a mircoscope or strong lense.
+The ACT4088 Step Down is a quite tiny part and its quite inpossible to indetify Pin1 without a mircoscope or strong lense.
 As hint thats a picture of the ACT4088 to find Pin1 as marked in the image.
 ![Showcase Gif](https://github.com/marelab/nfc-door/blob/master/grafics/act4088_oriantation.png)

 ### Software